Where are they now? A wonderkid from every Football Manager game

-He only scored a single goal for the Gunners before being released on a free in 2017 He’s still only 24, but there are already plenty of reasons to ask what could have been.
+Indeed, he only scored a single goal for the Gunners before being released on a free in 2017.

-It’s funny to think that John Fleck was once one of the players with the best potential in FM and one of its more heralded players, his reputation earned when he was a Rangers player who burst onto the simulation’s scene around the same time, armed with Premier League-worthy stats at the age of 19.
+It’s funny to think that John Fleck was once one of the players with the best potential in FM and one of its more heralded players, his reputation earned when he was a Rangers player who burst onto the simulation’s scene armed with Premier League-worthy stats at the age of 19.

-In our realm, he stayed in Scotland until 2012 before jumping over to Coventry City and eventually to Sheffield United, where he established himself as an important player for Chris Wilder’s Premier League Blades.
+In our universe, he stayed in Scotland until 2012 before jumping over to Coventry City and eventually to Sheffield United, where he established himself as an important player for Chris Wilder’s Premier League Blades.

-Another player who was highly rated across several games – and in real life – Youri Tielemans is still only 20 with plenty of time to fulfl his potential.
+Another player who was highly rated across several games – and in real life – Youri Tielemans is still only 24 with plenty of time to fulfill his potential.